 Yes – they’re considered a FODMAP-friendly berry in servings of up to about 15-20 berries, depending on the size of the berry.
 Larger servings contain higher amounts of fructans.

-While there are coconut flour cake recipes available, the almond flour in this recipe cannot be replaced with coconut flour.
+Almond flour cannot be replaced with coconut flour in this recipe.
 Coconut flour is too absorbent and will make the batter very dry and heavy.

 For this recipe, I used a 6 cup pan.
 For small individual cakes, try using a mini-bundt pan.